galleon/LearningToFly/PITCHME.md

 ### Main objectives

-- Study if a machine _can itself_ learn and adapt a reactive strategy to control a dynamic system (an aircraft) |
+- Study if a machine can itself learn and adapt a reactive strategy to control a dynamic system (an aircraft) |
   - following a well defined flight plan |
   - by observing a skilled operator |
-  - (and then) without a priori knowledge |
+  - (and improve) without a priori knowledge |
   - in different operational conditions |

 +++